+2. A good sign up bonus.

 New applicants for the Chase Sapphire Preferred credit card will receive 60,000 points after spending $4,000 on the card within the first 3 months.
-If you use the “pay with points” option through the travel portal, the 50,000 points is worth $750 towards travel and if you transfer to partner loyalty programs I typically see new cardmembers getting about a $1,200 value.
+If you use the “pay with points” option through the travel portal, the 50,000 points is worth $750 towards travel.
+Now, if you transfer to partner loyalty programs I typically see new cardmembers getting about a $1,200 value.
 But of course, you can always get more value depending on how you use your points!

 While this sign up bonus is not the best offer within all Chase Ultimate Reward cards out there, it is a personal card which is easier to get approved for.
 The higher offers are for the Chase Ink business cards.